De-Biased Machine Learning of Global and Local Parameters Using Regularized Riesz Representers: Estimation and inference for high dimensional approximately linear models

-The latter possibility allows one of the parameter values to be ``dense", having unbounded effective dimension, in which case this parameter can be estimated at the ``slow" rate $n^{-1/4}$.
-These types of conditions are rather sharp, matching similar conditions used in \cite{JM2015} in the case of inference on a single coefficient in Gaussian sparse linear regression models, and those in \cite{zhu2017linear} in the case of point testing general linear hypotheses on regression coefficients in linear Gaussian regression models. \end{remark}
+\begin{remark}[Sharpness of conditions: Double sparsity robustness] This gives sufficient conditions such that (ignoring slowly growing term $\tilde \ell$) the condition $R(o(1))$ holds if

-Proceeding further, we notice that the difference between our target and the ideal target is:
+where $s_\beta$ and $s_\rho$ are measures of the effective dimensions of parameters $D_\beta^{-1} \beta_0$ and $D_{\rho}^{-1}\rho_0$.
+In well-behaved exactly sparse models, these effective dimensions are proportional to the sparsity indices divided by restricted eigenvalues.
+The latter possibility allows one of the parameter values to be ``dense'', having unbounded effective dimension, in which case this parameter can be estimated at some ``slow'' rate $n^{-1/4}$.
+These types of conditions appear to be rather sharp, matching similar conditions used in \cite{javanmard2018debiasing} in the case of inference on a single coefficient in Gaussian exactly sparse linear regression models. \end{remark}